dna-storage-lab/Direct-nanopore-readout-via-DeepReSync/README.md

 ### Recovery

-For example, recovery/recovery.sh recovers UEP-Pool-1 from ONT FAST reads at 15× coverage.
+For example, recovery/recovery.sh recovers UEP-Pool-1 from ONT FAST reads.
 Build and run the recovery program as follows:

 ```bash
 bash recovery/build.sh